 Before January 24, 1826, the land that is now Carroll County belonged to the Creek Nation.

-The leader of Jackson’s Native troops was one of this area’s most illustrious and affluent men, Chief William McIntosh, the son of a Scottish father and a Creek mother.Chief McIntosh, who did not know hie father, was raised by his mother’s people and rose through the ranks to be Speaker of the Lower Creek Nation, an office that brought him into association with five presidents: Jefferson, Jackson, Madison, Monroe, and John Quincy Adams.
-He earned recognition as a plantation owner who also owned a tavern and operated a ferry.
-He was one of the few prominent Creek chiefs who felt exchanging all Creek Indian lands in Georgia for land in the west was practical.
-Under extreme pressure from the United States government and from his white first cousin, Georgia Governor George M. Troup, to vacate the area to white settlers, Chief McIntosh and eight minor chiefs signed a treaty on February 12, 1825, relinquishing all the Creek lands in Georgia.
+The leader of Jackson’s Native troops at the time was Chief William McIntosh, the son of a Scottish father and a Creek mother.
+Chief McIntosh, was raised by his mother’s people and became the Speaker of the Lower Creek Nation, an office that brought him into association with five presidents: Jefferson, Jackson, Madison, Monroe, and John Quincy Adams.
+McIntosh became a wealthy plantation owner who also managed a tavern and operated a ferry.
+Under extreme pressure from the United States government and from his first cousin, Georgia Governor George M. Troup, to secede the area to white settlers, Chief McIntosh and eight minor chiefs signed a treaty on February 12, 1825, relinquishing all the Creek lands in Georgia.
 The government payed the Creeks a total of $400,000 for improvements on their ceded lands.
-Before dawn on April 30, a band of about 200 Upper Creek warriors, led by Menewa, set fire to Chief McIntosh’s plantation home, Lockchau Talofau, and killed him, then looted or destroyed all his property.
+On April 30, The Creek National Council condemned McIntosh to death, viewing his actions as an act of treason.
 The February treaty was declared void by the Senate, but another treaty, signed by only a few chiefs, relinquished the Creek lands on January 24, 1826.

 The Creek were ordered to give up the land by September 1 and, in late 1826, surveying of the new land cession began.
 The act that created Carroll County was passed on December 11 and it was named for Maryland’s Charles Carroll, the last living signer of the Declaration of Independence.
 This 66th Georgia county enclosed in its original boundaries all of present-day Carroll County as well as the southern part of Haralson and Douglas counties, and the part of Heard and Troup west of the Chattahoochee.
 As was commonplace in those days, the land was distributed in a lottery held in the state capital at Milledgeville in 1827.
 Because of the public ferry at McIntosh’s home site, that one square mile area, known as the “McIntosh Reserve,” was withheld from the lottery.
 (Today, the McIntosh plantation site remains preserved as the “McIntosh Reserve” and is the location of the annual McIntosh Festival each October.)
 One winner who came to view the land he had drawn offered the lot to a Carrollton innkeeper for a night’s lodging; the innkeeper refused.